 Oh yeah, that’s because I had just left a gnarly German winter.

-I landed and quickly changed into summer garb at my AirBnB-rented room at a lovely little house in Randburg.
+I landed and quickly changed into summer garb at my Airbnb-rented room at a lovely little house in Randburg.

-These days since I’m not staying in hostels as much anymore, meeting people requires a bit more resourcefulness.
+These days, since I’m not staying in hostels as much anymore, meeting people requires a bit more resourcefulness.
 Luckily in Jo’burg, I had some mutual friends who were kind enough to show me around some really cool parts of the city, thereby allowing me to meet even more new friends, and so on.
 Plus, some readers of mine noticed via Instagram that I was in the area and invited me out as well.
 It worked out perfectly!

 Here are some great ways to spend a few days like a local would in the city:

-Check out Northcliff Ridge, which my AirBnB host kindly took me to during his lunch break one day.
+Check out Northcliff Ridge, which my Airbnb host kindly took me to during his lunch break one day.

 He mentioned it’s not typically in guide books but provides one of the best lookout points in the entire city.
 The 360-degree view gave me a great introduction to what would turn out to be a great week in Johannesburg.
 Stretching in every which direction, the city seems endless.

-The best way to get there is to drive a car up.:
+The best way to get there is to drive a car up:

-Drinks (or bungee jumps) at the Orlando Towers in Soweto
+2. Drinks (or bungee jumps) at the Orlando Towers in Soweto

-An old power plant that has been revamped into a bar/bungee jump/paint-ball arena is a great place to see some talented buskers and to drink cheap drinks in Soweto.
+An old power plant that has been revamped into a bar/bungee jump/paintball arena is a great place to see some talented buskers and to drink cheap drinks in Soweto.

 It’s full of adrenaline-pumping activities and has a great vibe.

-A few words on Soweto: It is the largest township in South Africa along the mining belt and was central to the movement to resist the apartheid.
+A few words on Soweto: It is the largest township in South Africa along the mining belt and was central to the movement to resist apartheid.
 It’s also home to many of the city’s most disadvantaged residents yet boasts a heavy amount of history and culture.
-It’s and also where the Nelson Mandela National Museum is located.
+It’s also where the Nelson Mandela National Museum is located.

 I visited with a friend of a friend who is a resident of the township.
 He provided me a private tour for less money than many of the group tours I had seen, plus he gives a lot back to his community and can show you a side of the city that not everybody gets to see.
 Definitely recommended if you find yourself in Johannesburg.
-Contact him here
+Contact him here.

-Neighbourgoods Market in Braamfontein
+4. Neighbourgoods Market in Braamfontein

 I loved the mix of people here, as well as the large variety of cooked-to-order meals, drinks, and artisanal foods available.

-Market on Main
+5. Market on Main

 The food and design stalls promote inner-city living and ended up being my personal favorite of the weekend, probably because of the awesome and super friendly people I met there.

-But if you end up in Johannesburg and check any of these more local areas out, let me know what you thought!
+If you end up in Johannesburg and check any of these more local areas out, let me know what you thought!